Vinicius-de-Almeida/Vinicius-de-Almeida/README.md

 <br>

 A dedicated and proactive FullStack Developer.
-With a strong commitment to building responsive and accessible web interfaces, I am currently expanding my technical expertise by mastering modern frameworks like **HTML5, CSS/Sass, Javascript, React and Tailwind**.
+With a strong commitment to building responsive and accessible web interfaces, I am currently expanding my technical expertise by mastering modern frameworks and tools for both **Front-end and Back-end**.

 <br>